jhuckaby/PoolNoodle/README.md

 ```

 The above example describes three routes, all pointing to the same script (`api.js`).
 One for a "heavy" API (`^/testapp/api/heavy`) which presumably is expensive and thus has heavy rate limiting (max 100 req/sec and 16 concurrent req), one for a "medium" API (`^/testapp/api/medium`) which is less expensive and therefore has higher limits (max 200 req/sec and 32 concurrent req), and finally a default API route (`^/testapp/api`) which acts as a "catch-all" and doesn't apply any rate limiting.

+Also note that the heavy and medium routes above have a `label` property.
+This is used to visually differentiate routes which target the same script (in this case `api.js`).
+By including labels, you can easily identify your routes in the status UI, and in the PoolNoodle logs.
+Labels are optional but recommended when you multiplex routes in this way.

 #### Advanced Static Hosting